-As a mobile and web development agency, we are always on the look out for the latest and greatest innovations and ideas in tech and Mobile World Congress, held in the beautiful city of Barcelona, was the perfect place to find them!
+As a mobile and web development agency, we are always on the look out for the latest and greatest innovations and ideas in tech and Mobile World Congress (MWC), held in the beautiful city of Barcelona, was the perfect place to find them!

-We headed out to MWC 2018 last week and while the expensive stands, iPhone X knockoffs, shiny Samsung flagships and the push for 5G were interesting, here are some of the technologies and ideas that really caught our attention…
+We headed out to Mobile World Congress last week and while the expensive stands, iPhone X knockoffs, shiny Samsung flagships and the push for 5G were interesting, here are some of the technologies and ideas that really caught our attention…

 Virtual Reality is Viable

 VR has been around for a few years now, but until recently any implementations of it have needed a significant investment in hardware and software to get a good experience.
 HTC’s Vive VR headset is an affordable way to experience VR.
 Their cooperative modes allow multiple users to connect and interact in the same world – which is really impressive.
 It is however a shame you had to look like a bit of a fool hiding behind virtual walls and shooting virtual zombies while the MWC crowds watched and filmed you…

 We saw a number of companies at MWC offering powerful facial recognition solutions that can run off streamed video standard CCTV hardware.
 The accuracy of the recognition and the additional measures and categorisation such as gender and mood were surprisingly accurate – especially when reading the emotions of Scottish developers being sold to!